 - How to enforce Azure MFA for the Azure Virtual Desktop – Windows Client via the sign-in frequency setting

 - Test the result – demo video

 Azure MFA is possible to use with Azure AD free, every time an authentication request is made.
 However, you don’t have the granular controls via Conditional Access.
-In addition to the Windows Virtual Desktop licensing requirements, you’ll need one of the following SKUs for conditional access and Azure MFA:
+In addition to the Azure Virtual Desktop licensing requirements, you’ll need one of the following SKUs for conditional access and Azure MFA:

 - Microsoft 365 E3 or E5

 - Azure AD P2 includes risk-based conditional access

 - Enterprise Mobility + Security (EM+S) E3 / E5

 - EM+S E5 includes risk-based conditional access

 Open the All users menu of Azure Active Directory